Want to learn new ways to make extra money?

 I mentioned this before, but it’s worth saying again: pay raise talks based on pity and/or negativity will not go well for you.

 The last thing you want to do is to guilt trip your boss or take an unnecessarily abrasive tone.
 You may have a lot of pent up angst over your job, but this is not the time to vent!

-That’s not the way you want to get a raise, and it’s not a good way to position yourself as someone who wants to move up the food chain!
+That’s not the way you want to ask for a raise, and it’s not a good way to position yourself as someone who wants to move up the food chain!